-Some of the activities we undertake at Dhilba Guruunda - Innes National Park (such as Hooded Plover Research) are, at times, with staff who are Nharangga, and these staff will discuss with students their connection to Country and new projects, such as Marna Banggara, that are happening within the National Park.
+Some of the activities we undertake at Dhilba Guuranda-Innes National Park are, at times, with staff who are Narungga, and these staff will discuss with students their connection to Country and new projects, such as Marna Banggara, that are happening within the National Park.
 The Wambana program is continuing to expand in this space as more opportunities arise.

-Minlagawi Gum Flat Project
+Minlagawi Gum Flat Restoration Project

-We are active participants in a partnership with the District Council of Yorke Peninsula in the Minlagawi Gum Flat project.
-This project involves the regeneration of a significant Nharangga site, Minlagawi Gum Flat, located at Minlaton.
+We are active participants in a partnership with the Yorke Peninsula Council in the Minlagawi Gum Flat Restoration project.
+This project involves the regeneration of a significant Narungga site, Minlagawi Gum Flat, located at Minlaton.
 Each program, students work at the site, providing community service hours to restore the area and create a community space.
 Staff and students work alongside NAPA representatives and community leaders, who explain to the boys the significance of the Minlagawi Gum Flat site.